will-langdale/matchbox/README.md

 The below is **unimplemented code** to help refine where we want the API to get to.
 By writing instructions for the end product, we'll flush out the problems with it before they occur.

-I think there are four levels of engagement a user might have with the framework, and each of these is made up of a patchwork of 7 tasks.
+I think there are five levels of engagement a user might have with the framework, and each of these is made up of a patchwork of eight tasks.

 * Reading data from the company entity clusters
     * Reading
 * Reading data from the company entity clusters, then joining new data themselves cleaned with the framework's cleaning functions
-    * Extraction
+    * Reading
     * Cleaning
 * Joining new data to the service in an evaluatable pipeline for personal/team-based usage
     * Reading